The recognised and approved full 5 day mediation course will qualify you to be an Accredited Mediator.

 2.8 If it is clear the circumstances claimed by the delegate do not constitute sufficient grounds for an appeal, the case will be rejected immediately.
 This includes instances where:

-(a) the student has provided no substantial, relevant evidence of a procedural irregularity or of prejudice.
+(a) the delegate has provided no substantial, relevant evidence of a procedural irregularity or of prejudice.

 (b) the procedural irregularity claimed by the delegate clearly could not have affected the decision against which the Appeal is being made to an extent that would have led to a different decision.